 About EDSD

-The EDSD is an eleven-month sponsored program that is offered every year aiming to provide students with an appropriate high-level education in demography to pursue their doctoral studies.
-Students will acquire a solid knowledge base on the causes and consequences of demographic change, population data, statistical and mathematical demography, as well as modeling, simulation, and forecasting.
+EDSD is an eleven-month, sponsored program that is offered every year aiming to provide students with an appropriate high-level education in demography to pursue their doctoral studies.
+Students will acquire a solid knowledge base on the causes and consequences of demographic change, population data, statistical and mathematical demography, as well as modeling, simulation and forecasting.
 Many of the school’s courses concentrate on strengthening the quantitative and programming skills of the students.
 The language of the school is English and each cohort usually consists of 12 to 20 students.

 Current location of the school

 Over the years, EDSD has been held at several universities and research institutes.
-In the 2022/23 academic year, the School will be held at two different locations.
-The preparatory courses (from early September to late October 2022) will be offered at the Max Planck Institute for Demographic Research (https://www.demogr.mpg.de/en) in Rostock, Germany.
-The core courses (from November 2022 until end of July 2023) will be held at the Centre for Demographic Studies (https://www.ced.cat/en/) at the Universitat Autònoma de Barcelona, Spain.
-Students have to organize their own accommodation but can be advised by the EDSD staff.
+In the 2025/26 academic year, the School is being held at two different locations.
+The preparatory courses (from early September to late October 2025) were offered at the Max Planck Institute for Demographic Research in Rostock, Germany.
+The core courses (from November 2025 until end of July 2026) are being held at the French National Institute for Demographic Studies (INED) at Campus Condorcet, in Aubervilliers, Paris, France.

-2023/2024 location of the school
+The location of the school for the academic year 2026-2027

 Full fellowships